 Use the Right Shoes

 It’s important to wear the right shoes specifically designed for the activity you would be doing.
 For example, walking shoes cannot be used as running shoes, as these would not have the required support your feet would need when running.
 Wearing the wrong footwear could lead to injuries.
 More often than not, it is the ankle that is commonly injured in cases like this.
 According to the experts at www.CPOE.org, using ankle braces can help patients recover from ankle injuries.
 Doctors also use this to help patients strengthen their ankles to help prevent further injuries.
-Ankle sprains occur way too often, that is why it is important to take measures to help prevent this from happening and making sure you wear the right footwear is the first step.
+Ankle sprains occur way too often, that is why it is important to take measures to help prevent this from happening and making sure you wear the right footwear is the first step to keep your wrists and ankles strong.

 Don’t Place to Much Stress on It